kmedeksaite/cypress-training/README.md

 ```
 The before hook executes once, before all test cases.
 Cypress have support for other hooks like `beforeEach`, `after`, `afterEach`, etc.

 In order to acces the data of a fixture file, we call the `cy.fixture(filename)` function.
 This function yields the contents of the file, to access the contents the `.then()` chainable can be used.
 Cypress functions work similarly to promises.
-By chaining a `.then()` function we can have access to the data of the fixture an assing it to a global property called `todos`.
+By chaining a `.then()` function we can have access to the data of the fixture an assign it to a global property called `todos`.
 Hence the reason to favor anonymous functions rather than arrow functions.

 Now that we have access to the todo data, we can write the test cases as follows.
 For more details on the Cypress api, please refer to the documentation.
 The final test cases should look like this: